Five Popular Mistakes for Key Performance Indicators [KPIs]

 Mistake #3: Failing to consider the unintended consequences

 Hopefully the corporate world has learned a valuable lesson from the Wells Fargo incident in recent years.
 If you missed this incident in the news, the selection of certain metrics and targets resulted in hundreds of employees opening unauthorized customer accounts.
 Sadly, this is the most frequent mistake I observe and companies find themselves having to adjust their KPIs when the behaviour they observe is not the one they intended to encourage.

 Mistake #4: Failing to assess impact versus effort

 As you work your way through KPI selection, you will reach a point where you have your desired list of KPIs.
 However, an additional step is needed before you move ahead to implement the regular reporting of this information.
 The step that many teams miss is the step of assessing practicality.
 Are there KPIs on your list where the amount of effort to produce them far exceeds the value they provide?

 Mistake #5: Failing to act on what your KPIs are telling you

 One final mistake I will mention is one where teams fail to act.
 The whole point of KPIs is to keep a close eye on key measurements in your business so you can act on them when they begin to trend in an unfavourable way.
 Unfortunately, if no-one is accountable to act on these KPIs, they remain a pretty chart or table, lose their value instantly and serve no purpose other than to use up valuable resources.

-Tracey Smith is an internationally recognized business author, speaker and analytics consultant.
-She is the author of multiple books and hundreds of articles.
+Tracey Smith is an internationally recognized analytics consultant, speaker and author.
 Tracey has worked with and advised organizations, both well-known and little-known, on how to use data analytics to impact the bottom line.
+Her career spans the areas of engineering, supply chain and human resources.
 If you would like to learn more, please visit www.numericalinsights.com or contact Tracey Smith through LinkedIn.
 You can check out her books on her Amazon Author Page.